jelmersnoeck/env/README.md

 [![Build Status](https://travis-ci.org/jelmersnoeck/env.svg?branch=master)](https://travis-ci.org/jelmersnoeck/env)
 [![GoDoc](https://godoc.org/github.com/jelmersnoeck/env?status.svg)](https://godoc.org/github.com/jelmersnoeck/env)

-Env allows you to get environment variables and fallback to defaults if the environment variable is not set or not valid.
+Env makes it easy to get your environment variables in the correct typed format.
+It also introduces a fallback system in case the environmen variable is not set or is not valid for the requested type.

 ## Notifiers